Johnson v. McIntosh: Role in law school curriculum

 Prof. Stuart Banner at UCLA School of Law, writes of the case:

 Johnsons continuing prominence is reinforced every year in law schools, where it is the very first case most beginning students read in their required course in Property.
 The bestselling property casebook calls Johnson 'the genesis of our subject' because it lays 'the foundations of landownership in the United States.'
 Given current understandings surrounding Indigenous law, and the role of Native Americans in America, the outcome of the case has come to be viewed with disapproval in law school.
 Johnson has joined Dred Scott v.
 Sandford and a few others to form a small canon (or maybe an anti-canon) of famous cases law students are taught to criticize.
 The leading casebook describes the philosophy underlying Johnson as "discomforting" and quotes with approval the recent view of a law professor that Marshall's opinion "was rooted in a Eurocentric view of the inferiority of the Indian people."
 Johnson, though, might be the only member of this anti-canon that remains the law, and that is still cited as authority by lower courts several times a year.

 In 1998, Native American legal scholar Matthew Fletcher reflected on his experience studying the case, portraying it as fundamental to founding injustices in American society:

 "Maybe you can kill people and destroy what they are and call it legal and fair play."

 Catholic teaching on the Doctrine of Discovery

 The Vatican on March 30, 2023 formally repudiated the "doctrine of discovery," officially declaring that that legal doctrine, used historically to justify colonial exploitation, is "not part of the teaching of the Catholic Church," and that the papal bulls used to justify it (such as Inter caetera) "have never been considered expressions of the Catholic faith."

-In commenting on this public statement, Cardinal Michael Czerny referred to Johnson v.
-McIntosh as "an invention or creation of the U.S. Supreme Court in the 19th century" and stated it was "unfortunate" that "a very strongly church related word is used by the U.S. Supreme Court to name an idea or a historical process" (referring to the word "doctrine," which is used in both law and theology).
+Cardinal Michael Czerny, commenting on the Vatican's repudiation, stated that "the 'Doctrine of Discovery' is an invention or creation of the U.S. Supreme Court in the 19th century."